Lithium production, its negative impacts and distribution globally

 Lithium can also be mined from pegmatite ores from where it is processed of spodumene, the main lithium carrier in magmatic rocks (Bridge 2004 as cited in Wanger, 2011).
 This is done in, for example, Zimbabwe and Canada.
 Also, the premeditated mine in Finland would extract lithium from hard rock deposits.
 Similarly to salt flat extraction, lithium mining from pegmatite ores is costly for the environment because it causes physical land rearrangements and waste products which can damage soil, biodiversity and existing ecosystems, (Bridge 2004 as cited in Wanger, 2011).

-From the lithium-richest countries lithium is often shipped to China and North Korea to be used in smartphones and green technology.
+From the lithium-richest countries lithium is often shipped to China and South Korea to be used in smartphones and green technology.
 China is an important manufacturer, consumer and supplier of lithium batteries (The Wall Street Journal, 2021).
 In 2020 China produced only 11% of the raw material but refined 60% of the lithium globally (Kriittiset materiaalit, 2021; IEEE, 2012).
 Therefore, China is highly dependent on imports and it is the world’s largest lithium consumer accounting for approximately 50% of the global total (S&P Global Market Intelligence, 2021).

 As can be seen from the map, global lithium production is currently distributed quite unevenly.
 From a domestic perspective, Finland is aiming to start producing lithium self-sufficiently in the coming years.